onitake/restreamer/README.md

 Thus, it serves as a non-transcoding streaming proxy.

-In contrast to other video and audio streaming techniques (such as MPEG-DASH), this can not easily be achieved with most HTTP proxy packages.
+In contrast to other video and audio streaming techniques (such as MPEG-DASH), this can not easily be achieved with most HTTP proxies.
-At the very least, awareness of the continuous nature of such streams and the underlying data structure is required.
+Instead of caching blocks of data, the streaming proxy needs to buffer and distribute packets on the fly.

 Architecture
 ------------

-restreamer is written in Go, as a bit of an experiment to get familiar with the language.
-Go offers many primitives and an extensive standard library that facilitate the development of a web server.
-This makes it a first-rate choice for such a project.
+restreamer is written in [Go](https://golang.org/).
+Go offers many primitives and an extensive standard library that contains most building blocks for a web server.
+This makes it a first-rate choice for such a product.

 There are several key components:
-* Client - an implementation of an HTTP client that is capable of fetching data from the upstream server and feeding it into a queue
+* Client - HTTP getter for fetching upstream data
-* Connection - an abstraction of a downstream client connection
+* Connection - HTTP server that feeds data to clients
-* Streamer - a connection broker and data dispatcher
+* Streamer - connection broker and data queue
+* Api - web API for service monitoring
+* Statistics - stat collector and tracker
-* server - the core program that glues the components together
+* restreamer - core program that glues the components together
-* source - simple HTTP file server (for testing, better use ffmpeg)

-Additionally, there is a packet source tool that acts as a simple web server, serving data from a file to the streaming proxy.
+Additionally, there is a simple web server that serves static files.
-Note however, that the stream is not rate-limited and will certainly overflow and downstream clients.
-But it can be used to the server's robustness and performance.
+It not suitable for stream testing however.

-For proper testing, it is recommended to use a more sophisticated software package instead, such as ffmpeg.
+For proper testing, it is recommended to use a more sophisticated software package such as ffmpeg.

 Compilation